vragipin/Multi-Lingual-Voice-to-text-model-for-rural-users-of-Telehealth/README.md

-# 🏥 Multilingual Telehealth Voice-to-Text System
+# 🏥 Multi-Lingual-Voice-to-text-model-for-rural-users-of-Telehealth

 ---

 ## 📌 Overview

-This project provides a **complete speech-to-text and translation system for Indian languages** designed for rural telehealth applications.
+This project presents a **multilingual speech-to-text and translation system** designed specifically for rural telehealth applications.

-It enables users to:
+The system enables users to:

-* 🎤 Speak in native language
+* 🎤 Speak in their native language
-* 📝 Get transcription
+* 📝 Receive accurate transcription
-* 🌍 Get English translation
+* 🌍 Obtain English translation

-Supported Languages:
+### 🌐 Supported Languages

 * Kannada
 * Hindi